 Why we love this recipe

 There is always something so special about baking pears in a cake batter.
-Just like in my Spiced Pears Muffins, the fruits become so soft in the oven and literally melt-in-your mouth!
+Like for these Spiced Pears Muffins, the fruits become so soft in the oven and literally melt-in-your mouth!

 I simply love the flavours of pears and almonds together, just like in my Pear Frangipane Tartlets.
 The simple Almond Cake base is so light and fluffy, it works just as perfectly with fresh Pears than it does in an Orange Almond Cake.

 Topped with some flaked almonds for an extra crunch, this dessert is the ultimate Winter Comfort Cake if you ask me!